Oleksandr Gvozdyk: WBC and lineal champion

-On 1 December 2018, Gvozdyk knocked out Adonis Stevenson (29-2-1, 24 KO) at 2:49 of the 11th round to win the WBC and lineal championship, ending a reign that began in 2013.
+On 1 December 2018, Gvozdyk knocked out Adonis Stevenson (29–2–1, 24 KOs) at 2:49 of the 11th round to win the WBC and lineal championship, ending a reign that began in 2013.
 Gvozdyk knocked Stevenson down in the third round, but the referee called it as a slip.
 Stevenson hurt Gvozdyk with a few strong shots in the 9th and 10th rounds, particularly a left hand in the 10th which almost dropped Gvozdyk.
 But Gvozdyk rallied and after a 10-punch combination finished with a straight right he put Stevenson down hard in the 11th round.
 The referee waved the fight without a count as Stevenson was clearly unconscious.
 Stevenson was hospitalised after the bout with a life-threatening brain injury, and was put in an induced coma for three weeks.
 Gvozdyk said he did not want to be "known as a killer" and wished Stevenson a strong recovery.

-On 30 March 2019, Gvozdyk faced Doudou Ngumbu (38-8, 14 KOs) in his first defense of his WBC and lineal titles.
+On 30 March 2019, Gvozdyk faced Doudou Ngumbu (38–8, 14 KOs) in his first defense of his WBC and lineal titles.
 Gvozdyk started the bout as the aggressor by peppering Ngumbu with short right and left hands, before landing a punishing overhand right.
 By the third round, Gvozdyk appeared to be in a rhythm, as he connected on a straight right hand followed by a left hook.
 Ngumbu fought back, firing off a hard combination of his own to the body.
 Near the end of the fourth round, Gvozdyk upped the work rate on his jab to set up a three-punch combination.
 Early In the fifth round, Ngumbu suffered a right calf injury.
 Despite the injury not being the result of a foul, the referee gave Ngumbu five minutes to try to recover.
 Ngumbu tried to walk around the ring, but continued to have a limp, and the bout was called off as a TKO victory for Gvozdyk.